DubonYaar/SnazzyRouter/README.md

 <p align="center">

-  <b>Navigation so smooth, it's got style</b><br>
-  A modern, type-safe router for SwiftUI with a clean declarative API
+  A modern, type-safe SwiftUI router with a clean declarative API
 </p>

 ## 📦 Installation